What You Should Do If You Are In a NY Car Accident

 IF A MOTOR VEHICLE IS INVOLVED, New York state law requires drivers in a crash to stop and stay at the scene to exchange information or render reasonable assistance to the injured.
 Carefully record the license plate number, insurance company name and address, policy number, and from all driver’s and owner’s their names, addresses, and telephone numbers.
 Under NY State law vehicle owners and the employers of a negligent driver are (vicariously) liable so obtain the owner and/or employer information as well.

 Number 2: Get All Witness Names, Addresses, and Telephone Numbers.

-If they refuse to identify themselves, jot down the license numbers of their automobiles or take photos of their vehicles and plates.
+If any drivers, passengers or witnesses refuse to identify themselves, jot down the license numbers of their automobiles or take photos of their vehicles and plates.
 Be sure to get all information from anyone who will be towing any of the vehicles involved in the incident including the facility’s location and phone number where they will be storing your car.

 Number 3: Take Many Photographs and/or a Video.